Conditions for Regional Frequency Stability in Power System Scheduling -- Part II: Application to Unit Commitment: Applicability of the constraints for regional frequency stability to scheduling problems

 In Part I of this paper we have deduced analytical constraints for guaranteeing that RoCoF and nadir stay within pre-defined limits in the event of any credible contingency.
 Here we propose a numerical method to formulate those constraints as linear expressions, a method consisting on using linear regressions on samples obtained from dynamic simulations of the power system.
-We also demonstrate that the resulting constraints represent the actual stability boundary accurately, showing only a small degree of conservativeness.
+Although some conservative steps have been taken to deduce these linear constraints (i.e.~steps that tighten the feasible region for frequency security, therefore requiring a higher volume of frequency services than absolutely necessary), we also demonstrate that the resulting constraints represent the actual stability boundary accurately, showing only a small degree of conservativeness.